Dangerous heat wave descends on parts of Midwest and South

 “They have every kind of air conditioner, air blower, fan jets and everything else … .
 I’m fine right now,” Clemmons said.
 “The air’s on.
 You know they’re gonna have everything working perfectly right now ’cause all the chaos that happened.”

-By midafternoon, the temperature at Chicago Midway National Airport reached 100 degrees for the first time since July of 2012, the area’s weather service branch reported.
+By midafternoon, the temperature at Chicago Midway National Airport reached 100 degrees for the first time since July of 2012, the area’s weather service office reported.

 Officials encouraged Chicagoans to check on their neighbors and loved ones, and to quickly report any problems with cooling their homes.
 The city opened six large cooling centers and encouraged people to cool off in libraries, park district buildings and other public locations.